Hi-PACE/hipace/docs/source/run/parameters.rst

     but generally it is recommended to not use it.

 * ``hipace.comms_buffer_on_gpu`` (`bool`) optional (default `0`)
-    Whether the buffers used for MPI communication should be allocated on the GPU (device memory).
+    Whether the buffers that hold the beam and the 3D laser envelope should be allocated on the GPU (device memory).
     By default they will be allocated on the CPU (pinned memory).
     Setting this option to `1` is necessary to take advantage of GPU-Enabled MPI, however for this additional enviroment variables need to be set depending on the system.